Personal Injury FAQs

 Frequently Asked Questions About Personal Injury in California

-Based in San Jose, California, the experienced attorneys at Needham Kepner & Fish help people throughout the Bay Area who have suffered injuries in bicycle, automobile, truck and motorcycle accidents.
+Based in San Jose, California, the experienced attorneys at Needham Kepner & Fish LLP help people throughout the Bay Area who have suffered injuries in bicycle, automobile, truck and motorcycle accidents.
 We also handle elder abuse and wrongful death claims.
 Below are some questions we frequently receive about personal injury matters.
 For further information or to speak with an experienced attorney about your claim, contact us today.

 Q: What are your attorney’s fees in personal injury cases?